nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.2.4.
 List All Patients: `list patient`

-Displays all the patients in the patient list.
+Display all the patients in the patient list.

 ##### Format: